Doraemon: Nobita's Dinosaur 2006: Plot

 Nobita finds Piisuke and his friends apologize for not believing him, they then plan to take Piisuke back to modern times and then to Cretaceous Japan.
 Doraemon who sees the time machine destroyed suggests they stay while he tries to fix it.
 However, when they're attacked by a Tyrannosaurus and the kids want to go home, Doraemon admits that the time machine is broken.
 At first, the kids are scared, but Doraemon says they can use the bamboo-copters to go to Japan to take Piisuke back to the end of the Cretaceous period, and they set off on a long journey to do so, exploring the prehistoric world as they go.
 They then befriend a flock of Ornithomimus, who give them a ride before dropping them off at a lake.
-There, the group encounter a herd of Alamosaurus and are once again attacked by a Tyrannosaurus, but they tame it with the dumplings.
+There, the group encounter a herd of Alamosaurus and are once again attacked by a Tyrannosaurus, but they tame it with the Momotaro Dango.

-Then, after getting chased by a flock of Quetzalcoatlus, they are cornered by dinosaur hunters from the future, who had stalked them the whole way.
+Then, after getting chased by a flock of Quetzalcoatlus, they are cornered by the Black Mask and the other several assailants, who reveal they are dinosaur hunters working for a fossil collector named Dolmanstein from the 24th century and had stalked them the whole way.
 They say they will consider it but plant a decoy and attempt to escape.
-Their plan is foiled, and Gian, Shizuka and Suneo get captured.
+Their plan is foiled, and Gian, Shizuka and Suneo get captured by the hunters.
 Doraemon and Nobita rush to save them, and all five have to face being eaten by a ferocious Tyrannosaurus, but they realize that it was one of the tamed dinosaurs.
-The hunters are all defeated by a Triceratops, a Pachycephalosaurus and a Euoplocephalus.
-The Tyrannosaurus defeats the hunter's pet Spinosaurus.
+The hunters are all defeated by a Triceratops, a Pachycephalosaurus and a Euoplocephalus, while the Tyrannosaurus defeats Dolmanstein's pet Spinosaurus.

 The Time Police arrives on scene to discover the hunters in a cage, and the group gone.
 The five decides to walk to Japan by themselves and encounters the Time Police, who acknowledges their heroic actions with a salute.
-When they arrive, the group says their final goodbye to Piisuke and return to their own timeline.
+When they arrive, the group bids farewell to Piisuke and return to their own timeline.